bkconrad/wasabi/README.md

         desc.float('health', 16); // a normalized 16 bit signed float
     }

 The `desc` argument which Wasabi passes to `serialize` is a "description" of the object.
-The actual class of the `desc` object is determined by the whether the object is being packed or unpacked.
+The actual class of the `desc` object is determined by whether the object is being packed or unpacked.
 Using this one weird trick, you only have to write a single function and Wasabi will figure out how to take your object in *and* out of the network.

 At this point you're ready to start replicating: